ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Digital supply chain artifacts are heterogeneous and originated from sources using various formats and encodings Large scale ledger services in support of supply chain authenticity and transparency require a simply and well-supported signing envelope that is easy to use and interoperates with the semantic of the ledger services.
 In this document, a COSE profile is defined that limits the potential use of a COSE envelope to the requirements of such a supply chain ledger, leveraging solutions and principles from the Concise Signing and Encryption (COSE) space.

-##  SCITT COSE profile
+##  COSE profile for claims

-[TODO] describe semantics of `iss` and how it can be used together with `kid` to identity a verification method in a resolved DID document

-A SCITT COSE message is a tagged COSE_Sign1 message.
+A claim is a tagged COSE_Sign1 message.

 The protected header must contain the following registered parameters:

 - alg (label: `1`): Asymmetric signature algorithm as integer, for example `-35` for ECDSA with SHA-384, see [COSE Algorithms registry](https://www.iana.org/assignments/cose/cose.xhtml)
 - payload type (label: `3`): Media type of payload as string, for example `application/spdx+json`
 - issuer (label: `TBD`, to be registered): DID (Decentralized Identifier, see [W3C Candidate Recommendation](https://www.w3.org/TR/did-core/)) of the signer as string, for example `did:web:example.com`

-Depending on the DID method the protected header must contain one or more of the following registered parameters:

-- kid (label: `4`): Key identifier as a UTF-8 string encoded as a byte string, required for `did:web`
-- x5c (label: `33`): X.509 certificate chain (including Root CA certificate), required for TBD
+- feed (label: `TBD`): the issuer's name for the artifact
+- registration policy info (label: `TBD`): a map of additional attributes to help enforce registration policies
+- DID key selection hint (label: `TBD`): a DID method-specific selector for the signing key

 The unprotected header may contain the following parameters:

-- receipts (label: `TBD`, to be registered): Array of SCITT receipts, defined in TBD
+- receipts (label: `TBD`, to be registered): Array of receipts, defined in [Counter-Signing Receipts](https://ietf-scitt.github.io/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.html)

 In CDDL ([RFC 8610](https://datatracker.ietf.org/doc/html/rfc8610)) notation, the envelope is defined as follows: